The Devil's Mask

-The Devil's Mask is a 1946 American crime film directed by Henry Levin and starring Anita Louise, Jim Bannon and Michael Duane.
-The film was the second of three B pictures based on the popular radio series I Love a Mystery.
+The Devil's Mask is a 1946 American crime film directed by Henry Levin and starring Anita Louise, Jim Bannon and Michael Duane.The film was the second of three B pictures based on the popular radio series I Love a Mystery.
 As well as its crime theme, the film also incorporates elements of horror.
+It was preceded by I Love a Mystery, and followed by The Unknown.

-Synopsis
+Plot

 Two private detectives are asked to go to a museum to meet a woman who claims she is about to be murdered by her stepdaughter.
 The case becomes linked to a plane crash, a shrunken head just sent to the museum, and a scientist who disappeared during an expedition to South America.